Overcoming Theft Charges

 I have extensive experience representing clients facing all types of theft and property crime charges.
 I understand the intricacies of South Dakota law and will work tirelessly to build a strong defense strategy on your behalf.
 I will investigate the charges against you, gather evidence and fight for your rights in court.

-If you’ve been charged with theft or property crimes in South Dakota, then don’t hesitate to contact me, a theft crime lawyer who provides experienced and aggressive criminal defense representation.
-Schedule a consultation and start building your defense by contacting my firm, D. Sonny Walter, Attorney At Law, at 605-450-6182 or emailing me here today.
+If you’ve been charged with theft or property crimes in South Dakota, then don’t hesitate to contact us, a theft crime lawyer who provides experienced and aggressive criminal defense representation.
+Schedule a consultation and start building your defense by contacting my firm, Walter Law Office, at 605-450-6182 or emailing us here today.